spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ## **Introduction**
 Welcome to this Data Onboarding Guide!
-This document is designed to help you get the right data into Splunk and ensure it is properly parsed and normalized, making it fully compatible with the out-of-the-box use cases and dashboards included in this repository.
+This document is designed to help you get the right data into Splunk and ensure it is properly parsed, structured, and normalized, making it fully compatible with the out-of-the-box use cases and dashboards included in this repository.

 Rather than detailing configurations needed for every possible data source — which would be impractical due to the wide variety of data sources — this guide focuses on:
 - Key steps in the data onboarding process